-Your doctor may also perform a neurological exam to check for:
+Your provider also may perform a neurological exam to check for:

 The most common type of brace is made of plastic and is contoured to conform to the body.
 This brace is almost invisible under the clothes, as it fits under the arms and around the rib cage, lower back and hips.

-Most braces are worn day and night.
+Most braces are worn between 13 and 16 hours a day.
 A brace's effectiveness increases with the number of hours a day it's worn.
 Children who wear braces can usually participate in most activities and have few restrictions.
-If necessary, kids can take off the brace to participate in sports or other physical activities.
+If necessary, a child can take off the brace to participate in sports or other physical activities.

-Severe scoliosis typically progresses with time, so your doctor might suggest scoliosis surgery to reduce the severity of the spinal curve and to prevent it from getting worse.
-The most common type of scoliosis surgery is called spinal fusion.
+Severe scoliosis typically progresses with time, so your health care provider might suggest scoliosis surgery to help straighten the curve and prevent it from getting worse.

 This low-profile brace is made of plastic materials and is contoured to conform to the body.

-Studies indicate that the following treatments for scoliosis are ineffective:
+Studies indicate that the following treatments for scoliosis don't help correct the curve:

-Coping with scoliosis is difficult for a young person in an already complicated stage of life.
+Coping with scoliosis can be difficult for a young person in an already complicated stage of life.
 Teens are bombarded with physical changes and emotional and social challenges.
-With the added diagnosis of scoliosis, anger, insecurity and fear may occur.
+With the added diagnosis of scoliosis, adolescents may feel anger, insecurity and fear.

 A strong, supportive peer group can have a significant impact on a child's or teen's acceptance of scoliosis, bracing or surgical treatment.
-Encourage your child to talk to his or her friends and ask for their support.
+Encourage your child to talk to friends and ask for their support.

 Consider joining a support group for parents and kids with scoliosis.
 Support group members can provide advice, relay real-life experiences and help you connect with others facing similar challenges.

-Your child's doctor may check for scoliosis at a routine well-child visit.
+Your child's health care team may check for scoliosis at a routine well-child visit.
 Many schools also have screening programs for scoliosis.
 Physical examinations prior to sports participation often detect scoliosis.
-If you are informed that your child might have scoliosis, see your doctor to confirm the condition.
+If you are informed that your child might have scoliosis, see your health care provider to confirm the condition.

 Before the appointment, write a list that includes: